sofyankirat/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 9: Delete the file betty.
-The file betty is in /tmp/my_first_directory script 10: Delete the directory my_first_directory that is in the /tmp directory.
+The file betty is in /tmp/my_first_directory script 10: Delete the directory my_first_directory that is in the /tmp directory. script 11: Write a script that changes the working directory to the previous one.